Hilaire Belloc: Jews

 Robert Speaight cited a letter by Belloc in which he condemned Nesta Webster because of her accusations against "the Jews".
 In February 1924, Belloc wrote to an American Jewish friend regarding an anti-Semitic book by Webster.
 Webster had rejected Christianity, studied Eastern religions, accepted the supposed Hindu concept of the equality of all religions and was fascinated by theories of reincarnation and ancestral memory.
-Speaight also points out that when faced with anti-Semitism in practice—as at elitist country clubs in the United States before World War II—he voiced his disapproval.
-Belloc also condemned Nazi anti-Semitism in The Catholic and the War (1940).
+(Note: